AdaCore/gnatstudio/docs/users_guide/extending.rst

   :guilabel:`Target Configuration Dialog` and :guilabel:`Build` menus.
   Underscores are interpreted as menu mnemonics.
 If you want an actual underscore, use a double underscore.
-If the string begins and ends with an underscore, GPS places the menu for the target in the top level :guilabel:`Build` menu.
+If the string begins and ends with an underscore, GNAT Studio places the menu for the target in the top level :guilabel:`Build` menu.

 * :file:`messages_category`